Don't Let Your Permissions be Hijacked!

 The outline above includes a couple of steps, to give you an understanding of the process.
 However, you don't have to figure out the commands yourself, but I have a shortcut for you.
 In my article on certificate signing, I introduce the stored procedure GrantPermsToSP which automates the process for you.
 Here is how you would do it for add_new_user:

 The procedure creates the certificate and the user with names formed from the name of the stored procedure passed to it.
-If you re-run GrantPermsToSP for the same procedure, it will first drop everything that was created the first time, and then create a new certificate and redo the operation.
+If you re-run GrantPermsToSP for the same procedure, it will first drop everything that was created the first time, and then it creates a new certificate and redoes the operation.
 With the parameter @debug set to 1, the procedure prints the statements generated.
-I definitely recommend that you run with the debug output the first times you use GrantPermsToSP to get an understanding of what it's doing.
+I definitely recommend that you run with the debug output the first couple of times you use GrantPermsToSP to get an understanding of what it's doing.

 When you test add_new_user, you should impersonate your sandbox user (or some user that by the application rules is entitled to create users) to make sure that everything is working as intended.